 Not directly, but information may be shared between the two groups.

-Generally, an assignee is considered a non-resident of Canada for tax purposes when they are repatriated to their home country/territory and all primary residential ties with Canada are severed and established in that home country/territory.
-For the part of the calendar year the assignee is a resident of Canada for tax purposes, income from all sources, both inside and outside Canada, should be reported on the Canadian tax return.
-After leaving Canada, the assignee should be treated as a non-resident, provided most, if not all, ties with Canada have been eliminated and established with the jurisdiction where the assignee is purportedly resident.
+Generally, assignees are considered to become non-residents of Canada for tax purposes when they are repatriated to their home country/jurisdiction and all primary residential ties with Canada are severed and established in that home country/jurisdiction.
+For the part of the calendar year an assignee is a resident of Canada for tax purposes, income from all sources, both inside and outside Canada, should be reported on the Canadian tax return.
+After leaving Canada, the assignee should be treated as a non-resident, provided most, if not all, residential ties with Canada have been eliminated and have been established with the jurisdiction where the assignee is purportedly resident.
 Non-residents are only subject to Canadian tax on income received from Canadian sources.
-Deferred compensation such as bonuses, stock options and Restricted Share Units related to the Canadian assignment may still be taxable in Canada when received by a former assignee subsequent to their departure from Canada.
+Deferred compensation such as bonuses, stock options and Restricted Share Units related to the Canadian assignment may still be taxable in Canada when received by former assignees subsequent to their departure from Canada.